Kloudless/file-picker/README.md

 Run the following commands:

     npm install
-    bower install

-If you don't have `bower` or `grunt` installed, run:

-    sudo npm install -g bower grunt-cli
+    npm run install-deps

 #### Build Explorer

 ```
-grunt dev
+npm run build:explorer
 ```

 Here are a few of the more useful [Grunt](http://gruntjs.com/) tasks available:

-* `grunt`
+* `npm run build:explorer-only`
-  This can be used instead of `grunt dev` if only non-library files have been changed.
+  This can be used instead of `npm run build:explorer` if only non-library files have been changed.
 Especially useful during development.

-* `grunt dev`
+* `npm run build:explorer`
   During development, this will build all non-minified versions of files for easier debugging purposes.

-* `grunt deploy`
+* `npm run build:explorer-deploy`
-  For deployment purposes, use `grunt deploy` to build minified versions of the files needed.
+  For deployment purposes, use `npm run build:explorer-deploy` to build minified versions of the files needed.

 All output files are placed in the `dist/explorer` directory.
 Included in that directory are JS, CSS and HTML files that compose the